TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-shipping-schedulepickup.md

 # Can't schedule a pick-up

-For Data Box orders, the return shipping label and reference number will be available in order to schedule a pick-up only after completing Prepare to ship without any critical errors.
-If you have the reference number after successful completion of this step, and are facing issues with scheduling a pickup with the carrier, contact adbops@microsoft.com
+For Data Box orders, the return shipping label and reference number will be available for scheduling a pickup only after you complete the Prepare to ship process without any major errors.
+If you have issues with scheduling a pickup with the carrier, and have the reference number, contact adbops@microsoft.com.

-For any other issues with pick-up for Data Box and Data Box Disk orders, check the escalation path provided under Overview > View ship instructions in the Azure portal for your order.
+For any other issues regarding pickup for Data Box and Data Box Disk orders, check the escalation path provided under **Overview** > **View ship instructions** for your order in the Azure portal.

 ## **Recommended Documents**
 * [Ship Data Box back](https://docs.microsoft.com/azure/databox/data-box-deploy-picked-up#ship-data-box-back)